iytedbb/Ottoman-Sentiment-Analysis-Framework/README.md

 - **İzmir Institute of Technology (İYTE)** - Digital Humanities and AI Laboratory
 - **Pamukkale University** - Department of History
-- **TÜBİTAK** - The Scientific and Technological Research Council of Türkiye
+- **TÜBİTAK** - The Scientific and Technological Research Council of Turkey

 ## Project Structure